Yutian, Fujian

 Yutian (Chinese: 玉田; Pinyin: yùtián) is a town under the administration of Changle District, Fuzhou, Fujian, China.
-As of 2018, the town has a population of 43,358 within its 54.7 squared kilometers area.
+As of 2018, the town has a population of 43,358 within its 54.7 square kilometers area.

+Climate

+The climate is warm and temperate in Yutian.
+In Yutian, precipitation is notable throughout the entirety of the year, with even its most arid month still experiencing a considerable amount of rainfall.
+The Köppen-Geiger climate classification is Cfa.
+The mean yearly temperature observed in Yutian is recorded to be 19.3 °C (66.8 °F).
+The precipitation level on a yearly basis amounts to 1549 mm (61.0 inches) as per the meteorological records.

 Administrative Divisions

 There are 11 villages under the town, they are listed as follows: